phishdetect/phishdetect/README.md

     // Instantiate a new Browser.
     // The first argument is the URL to analyze.
     // The second argument is the path to the file where to save the screenshot.
+    // Through the third argument we can specify a proxy to route the browser through.
+    // (for example "socks5://127.0.0.1:9050" for Tor).
+    // The fourth argument indicates whether to log all DevTools Protocol events.
+    // Through the fifth argument we can indicate a different Docker image that
+    // isn't the default.
-    // The third argument is a boolean value to enable or disable routing through Tor. b := browser.New(url, "/path/to/screen.png", false, false, "")
+    b := browser.New(url, "/path/to/screen.png", "", false, "")
     // Run the browser.
     b.Run()